 Maryland Nonprofits plays a leading role in conducting sector research across the state and Baltimore-Washington metropolitan area.
-Our reports focus on improving the management practices of nonprofit organizations, and raising awareness about the sector’s impact.
+Our reports focus on improving the management practices of nonprofit organizations and raising awareness about the sector’s impact.

-COMPENSATION AND BENEFITS REPORT
+SALARY AND BENEFITS SURVEY

-2018 Nonprofit Salary Survey
+2021 Nonprofit Salary and Benefits Survey

 ECONOMIC AND SOCIAL IMPACT REPORTS